 —Jennifer Cordts, stay-at-home mom, Dallas

-There was a marble in my breast
+'It felt like there was a marble in my breast'

 “I had fibrous breasts, so even on a good day, my breasts felt like a bag of frozen peas.
 I had been receiving Bright Pink’s Breast Health reminder texts to check my breasts, so I was pretty familiar with how my breasts felt.
 However one day I felt a lump in my left breast near my nipple, which seemed to be the size of a marble or gumball.
 This lump felt different.
 It was hard, but had a bit of a give to it.